-- Check your engine's owners manual to make sure that you only take on the type of fuel specified by the manufacturer.
+- 1. Check your engine's owners manual to make sure that you only take on the type of fuel specified by the manufacturer.
+Do not use gasoline containing alcohol.
 If you operate an outboard, check the type of oil and the oil-to-gas ratio recommended in the engine manual.
-Oil should be added in the fueling process when mixing with gas in order to insure the correct amount and proper mixture. - 2.
-Close all ports, hatches, windows and engine compartments before fueling in order to prevent gasoline fumes from accumulating. - 3.
-Stop all engines, motors, fans (including bilge pump) and turn off lights before fueling. - 4.
-Extinguish all cigarettes and other lighted materials. - 5.
+Oil should be added in the fueling process when mixing with gas in order to insure the correct amount and proper mixture.
+If your boat is Sea Drive powered, there may be an economixer system installed for bulk storage and automatic oil injection. - 2.
+Close all ports, hatches, windows and engine compartments before fueling in order to prevent gasoline fumes from accumulating. - Stop all engines, motors, fans (including bilge pump) and turn off lights before fueling. - Extinguish all cigarettes and other lighted materials. - 5.
 Observe fuel flow constantly to prevent overflow or spillage. - 6.
 After fueling, wash down and clean off any spilled fuel.
-Dispose of any rags, sponges, etc., used for clean-up on shore.
+Dispose any rags, sponges, etc., used for clean-up on shore.
 Do not carry these rags on board. - 7.
 Avoid an empty fuel tank, even during storage, as condensation can develop and result in water in your fuel system. - 8.
 In stern drive boats, turn the bilge blower on and run at least 4 minutes before starting engines.
-Checking for gas fumes in the engine compartment before starting and continue to run the blower until they are eliminated. - 9.
-After securing the fuel cap, open all ports, windows, hatches and engine compartments.
+Checking for gas fumes in the engine compartment before starting and continue to run the blower until they are eliminated. - After securing the fuel cap, open all ports, windows, hatches and engine compartments.
 Ventilate all other closed areas. - 10.
-Look to see if pasoline was spilled into the bilge during fueling. - 11.
+Look to see if gasoline was spilled into the bilge during fueling. - 11.
 Dual fuel tank installations are equipped with a manual switching valve for tank selection.
-Select the tank which will improve the weight distribution as the fuel is consumed.
-Performance will be affected by the type of engine and weight distribution.
+Select the tank that allows best performance for your boat.
+Performance will be effected by the type of engine and weight distribution.

-12. The fuel tank compartment is sealed with a removable compartment drain located to the starboard side of the keel line drain tube in the aft bilge compartment.
-This plug should be removed periodically to drain any water accumulation in this area.
+12. The fuel tank compartment is Sealed with a removable compartment drain located to the starboard side of the keel line drain tube in the aft bilge compartment.
+This plug should be removed periodically to drain